sindresorhus/debounce-fn/readme.md

 Type: `number`\
 Default: `0`

-Time to wait until the `input` function is called.
+Time in milliseconds to wait until the `input` function is called.

+##### maxWait

+Type: `number`\
+Default: `Infinity`

+The maximum time the `input` function is allowed to be delayed before it's invoked.

+This can be used to limit the number of calls handled in a constant stream.
+For example, a media player sending updates every few milliseconds but wants to be handled only once a second.

 ##### before